- Competitive Analysis

 This is probably the biggest offender.
 Why?
 Because once your page loads, users form an opinion in .05 seconds.
 You can get everything else right, but if a user can’t make a justified decision on your website, they’re going to hit the back button, especially if they’re in the B2B sector.
 Approximately 46 percent of buyers will immediately leave a website if it’s not clear what the company does.
 At the least, you should have your services/products in clear view as well as confidence-building elements like testimonials, awards, and industry affiliates.

 Mobile-friendliness matters.
 It matters so much we made an entire animated infographic on how much it matters.
 Here are a few of the most important parts:

-Not having a mobile-friendly site is one of the most common website mistakes, and is one problem you need to solve ASAP is yours is an offender.
+Not having a mobile-friendly website is one of the most common website mistakes, and is one problem you need to solve ASAP is yours is an offender.

 3. Your website takes more than three seconds to load

 If you thought people were impatient offline, they’re even more so online—thanks to a handy dandy tool called the “back” button.
 They don’t like waiting for anything and expect your website to load fast.

 Now, when I say fast, I don’t mean under 10 seconds, or even under 5 seconds—47 percent of people expect a web page to load in 2 seconds or less, and if they’re browsing on a mobile phone that percentage jumps up to 53 percent.

 4. Your website has font sizes that are too small and not reader-friendly.

 Have you ever found yourself squinting to read the text on a website?
 It isn’t ideal, and if you’re like the majority of internet users, you just plain don’t have time for that nonsense.